-Apart from being a search engine giant, Google is also one of the most important business discovery platforms and review websites today, thanks in major part to products like Google Search and Google Maps.
+Apart from being a search engine giant, Google is also one of the most important business discovery platforms and review websites today, thanks in major part to Google My Business.

 Simply put: your customers use Google in order to find great local businesses.